 Dublin City Volunteer Centre (DCVC) was established in January 2014 through a merger of Dublin City North and Dublin City South Volunteer Centres.

 The Company is limited by guarantee and governed by a Board of Directors.
 As it is a non-profit organisation there are no shareholders and any profits are reinvested in the company.
-Although DCVC is an independent company, it is also part of the network of twenty one Volunteer Centres and 6 Volunteer Information Services, under the umbrella of Volunteer Ireland.
+Although DCVC is an independent company, it is also part of the network of 21 Volunteer Centres and eight Volunteer Information Services, under the umbrella of Volunteer Ireland.

 Our registered address is Unit 4, Whitefriars, Aungier Street, Dublin 2, D02 XT21.
 Registered charity numbers: CRO 401909 / CHY 16525 / Charity Registration 20059736).
 We are registered with the Charities Regulatory Authority, view entry.

-Dublin City Volunteer Centre is principally funded by the Department of Housing, Planning, Community and Local Government.
+Dublin City Volunteer Centre is principally funded by the Department of Rural and Community Development.
 Modest sources of income are generated through training, consultancy and Garda vetting services.

 Annual Audited Accounts